mlanza/atomic/NOTES.md

 * The api documentation should offer practical examples showcasing the usefulness of a function.
 I found that some popular libraries seem to include arbitrary examples that were of no help.
 * Prefer pure functions
 * One should avoid using the library api to act on Map and Set types.
 In it's attempt to avoid mutation, it is grossly inefficient.
 It exists only to allow interoperability.
-* Some protocols are meant to be superseded by a public implementation of the api (like ICompare and IReduce).
-Such protocols should not export the private function in order to lead the user to the public api defined elsewhere.
+* Some protocols are superseded by a public api (like ICompare and IReduce).
+While the protocol can be used directly, prefer the public api when unsure of differences in use.
 * There is no function for `reify` or `speficy` those both are easily possible.
 Simply export a behavior and in the case of `reify` apply it to a blank object and in the case of `speficy` apply it to an existing object.